-Gross profit increased 152%, to \$122.5 million for the three months ended June 30, 2004 from \$48.6 million for the same period in 2003.
-Gross margin increased to 5.3% for the three months ended June 30, 2004 from 3.0% for the same period in 2003.
-Gross profit increased 70%, to \$210.4 million for the six months ended June 30, 2004 from \$124.1 million for the same period in 2003.
-The gross margin increased to 4.9% for the six months ended June 30, 2004 from 3.9% for the same period in 2003.
-The gross margin increase was due principally to increased base business volumes, reduced pricing pressures, improved operating efficiency and benefits from cost cutting actions such as restructuring and the addition of MSL.
-These gains were offset by costs of ramping new customer programs, costs to support the new reference design activities, and higher costs in certain geographies due to the weakened U.S. dollar.
+Gross profit increased 61%, to \$103.1 million for the three months ended September 30, 2004 from \$64.1 million for the same period in 2003.
+Gross margin increased to 4.7% for the three months ended September 30, 2004 from 3.9% for the same period in 2003.
+Gross profit increased 67%, to \$313.5 million for the nine months ended September 30, 2004 from \$188.2 million for the same period in 2003.
+The gross margin increased to 4.8% for the nine months ended September 30, 2004 from 3.9% for the same period in 2003.
+The gross margin increase was due principally to increased base business volumes, reduced pricing pressures, improved operating efficiency and benefits from its restructurings.
+These gains were partially offset by the costs of ramping new customer programs, costs to support the reference design activities, and higher costs in certain geographies due to the weakened U.S. dollar.
+Also included in Cost of Sales is a \$16.6 million charge to write-down inventory relating to the Company's restructuring of its reference design activities.
+Excluding this write-down, the gross margin for the quarter would have been 5.5%, representing a 20 bps increase in gross margin percentage sequentially, which reflects improved efficiency and additional restructuring savings despite the decrease in volumes and change in mix, sequentially.

-The Americas operations have shown some margin improvements from a year ago, however continue to be affected by the costs of investment in new product and service offerings, specifically the reference design activities.
-The European operations have improved significantly from the prior year and have benefited from improved utilization and cost reductions.
+The Americas operations have shown some margin improvements from a year ago as a result of the factors described above.
+However, they continue to be affected by the costs to support the reference design activities.
+The European operations have improved gross profit significantly from the prior year benefiting from improved utilization and cost reductions.
 The Asian operations have benefited from higher production volumes.

 To date, the Company has transitioned most of its high volume products to low cost geographies, with approximately 70% of its production facilities in lower cost geographies, up from 50% at the end of 2002.
-Although asset utilization rates have improved, due to higher volumes and reduction of capacity, certain operations continued to be affected by lower utilization levels and higher fixed costs.
-Additional restructuring actions were announced in all geographies in the first half of 2004 to address these conditions.
+Although asset utilization rates have improved, due to higher volumes and reduction of capacity, certain operations have continued to be affected by lower utilization levels and higher fixed costs.
+The Company announced additional restructuring actions in all geographies in the first half of 2004 to address these conditions.

-The nature of the Company's business is that gross margin will fluctuate based on product volume and mix, production efficiencies, utilization of manufacturing capacity, manufacturing costs, start-up and ramp-up activities, new product introductions, cost structures at individual sites, and other factors, including the overall highly competitive nature of the EMS industry.
+The nature of the Company's business is such that gross margin will fluctuate based on product volume and mix, production efficiencies, utilization of manufacturing capacity, manufacturing costs, start-up and ramp-up activities, new product introductions, cost structures at individual sites, and other factors, including the overall highly competitive nature of the EMS industry.
 Also, the availability of raw materials, which are subject to lead time and other constraints, could affect the Company's revenue from quarter to quarter.